 - Figures: You can assemble the figures using our in-house built canvas (accepted: -.jpeg, .gif, .png or .bmp).
 We just ask you to make it small (1-2 MB).
 You will also have the possibility to upload the raw data corresponding to the sub-figures (after you click the “submit now” button in the upper right corner, it will lead you to a page where you can upload raw data).

-- Supplementary Information: You can also upload supplementary tables, figures and even scanned lab pages (if it is allowed by your institution).
+- Supplementary Information: You can also upload supplementary tables, figures and even scanned lab pages.
 After you click the “submit now” button on the upper right corner, it will lead you to a page where you can upload supplementary information.

-- In case you face problems, feel free contact us at email@example.com.
+- In case you face problems, feel free to contact us at firstname.lastname@example.org.